 Having selected at least 3 software vendors for demos, it is important to involve the right people internally to get feedback and impressions from different types of users.
 We suggest having at least 3 members of your organization on each demo:

 - Any stakeholders or decision makers involved in the process

-- An agent/employee/end-user who will be using the knowledge base
+- An agent/editor/end-user who will be using the knowledge base

 Hand each attending member a list of your basic requirements, so they can look out for them as they are watching the product demonstrations.
 Afterwards, you can review together the impressions of the software and how well they align with meeting your requirements.